Try The Mathematical Tripos

 Isaac Newton entered Cambridge Trinity College in 1661 for it seems a medical degree as a sub-sizar meaning subsidized tuition in exchange for being a domestic servant on campus waiting tables and working in the kitchen, whatever labor that was needed.
 Cambridge then was just a diploma mill there were seldom any lectures, the oral exams at the end of your degree basically optional, and fellows (graduate students) took jobs as tutors to supplement their income when they weren't getting drunk in nearby taverns.
 Undergrad degrees consisted of one of these tutors giving you a list of books to read.
 According to his Trinity College notebook which Cambridge still has this curriculum was a large reading list of classics such as Du Val's four volume collected works of Aristotle like Organon and Metaphysics, Porphyry's Isagoge, Vossius's Rhetoric, Diogenes Laertius, Epicurus, Plato, and many Roman poets like Ovid.
 This was because of the recovery of Aristotle in the middle ages which shaped 'philosophy of natural sciences' courses for the next few centuries.
 There didn't exist titles like mathematician, practitioners then considered themselves philosophers.
 Newton soon stopped taking notes of his official curriculum and must have read Walter Charleton’s Physiologia because he wrote down 37 headings on different pages that were questions to be answered investigating natural science topics, 18 of which came from Charleton's book and some from Aristotle.
 These were 'Of Atoms, Of a Vacuum, Of Vision' and many others.
 He gave each topic different sized gaps indicating how much he thought he needed to write about each.
 Everytime he would learn something about them he'd write notes under the heading like a comet position he once tracked.

 According to Newton's notebook and the writings of his close friend De Moivre here is how Newton learned mathematics.
 Wandering the town fair in 1663 he comes across a book on astrology and out of curiosity of the occult buys a copy.
 There's a figure he couldn't understand in the book because he didn't know trigonometry.
 He buys a book on trigonometry but couldn't understand the demonstrations because of a lack of geometry.
 At Cambridge he goes to the math department and everyone there is deeply immersed in the work of La Geometrie by Descartes.
-They tell him to buy Barrow's Euclid Elementorum an 'easier' or explained version of Euclid's Elements.
-He skims it and after finding what he needs for the astrology/trig book abandons the book as 'too trivial demonstrations' (later has to go back and relearn classic geometry).
+They tell him to read Barrow's Euclide's Elements which is a 'simplified' version of Euclid's 15 books.
+He skims it and after finding what he needs for the astrology/trig book abandons Euclid as 'too trivial demonstrations' only to later to go back and relearn classic geometry taking Barrow's lectures at Cambridge.

 geometrie.jpg